 Our grants to individuals

-You will have to provide detailed financial information and may be referred to a budgeting adviser or careers adviser (we provide these services and they are free).
+You will need to provide detailed financial information and may be referred to a budgeting adviser or careers adviser (we provide these services free of charge).

-We make grants to individuals in three main areas: helping students with costs; assisting with moving into work; developing exceptional talent.
+We make grants to individuals in two main areas:

 (If you already have a first degree and/or a vocational qualification (at NVQ-4 or equivalent), you do not meet our criteria for a grant.
 We are sorry we cannot help).